 The eruption of your baby's first tooth is a milestone event.
 According to Living and Loving, most babies will develop their first tooth around six months of age and have a complete set of primary teeth by three years.
 Although the most common signs of teething are irritability and excessive drooling, there are a number of other signs that may signal your child is teething.
 It can be a painful process, and all babies will deal with the discomfort differently.
-Here are some common indicators that can help you keep your baby comfortable during this process.

-Decreased sleeping.
+- Decreased sleeping.
 Have you noticed a significant change in the sleep pattern of your baby?
 Teething may be the culprit.
 While going through this process, many babies will find it more difficult to fall asleep and will wake up more often because of the pain caused by gum discomfort.

-Excessive biting or gnawing.
+- Excessive biting or gnawing.
 A baby who is teething is likely to bite or gnaw on anything he can find.
 The pressure that biting or gnawing causes can help to relieve some of the pressure from the gums and provide temporary pain relief.
 Giving your baby a teething ring is a great way to help him through these times.

-Rubbing of the ear or cheek area.
+- Rubbing of the ear or cheek area.
 Signs of teething can also include pain that spreads to the ears and cheeks.
 When babies are experiencing these discomforts, they tend to pull at their ears or rub on their cheeks to find comfort.
 Although this behavior can indicate teething, it may also be an indicator that your child is suffering from an ear infection.
 If that is the case, it is advisable to visit the doctor.

-Loss of appetite.
+- Loss of appetite.
 When a child is teething, their gums become tender and sore.
 As a result, they will typically refuse food.
 Naturally, the process of chewing can cause even more discomfort for the baby, resulting in a loss of appetite.